dvdzara/docker-compose-manifests/kubernetes/default/README.md

 # Default namespace

-Here we just override the pod admission policy to allow testing things with `kubectl run`.
+Here we override the pod admission policy to allow testing things with `kubectl run`.

+This namespace also contains the fluxcd resources needed to keep the cluster in sync with the git repository.